MERCEDES-BENZ: The Fifties, Volume 1

 What does the book offer:

-Updated in Dec.
-2016, this 150-page book gives you all the facts about the 190SL.
+Updated in Sept.
+2021, this 180-page book gives you all the facts about the 190SL.
 These are some of the topics covered:

 · the development and history of the 190SL, all upgrades included